 How to Decarboxylate CBD

-I’ll walk you through all of this in the full tutorial next week.
+I’ll walk you through all of this in the full tutorial soon.
 But unfortunately, right now, I have the not fun job of giving you an unsatisfying answer.

 After extensive research it’s clear there is still a lot of public debate on the perfect time and temperature for CBD decarboxylation.
 There are many ways to decarboxylate at home, but none of them are perfect and no one has outlined a replicable homespun method to get 100% decarboxylation.